exorei/Zes-Frogger/README.md

 This will create a folder called 'Zes-Frogger' where you will find all the files included in repository.
 Run 'quick_compile.bat' and wait for it to finish. (you might have to install dependencies) Ready exe will be found inside a dist folder once the compilation is complete.

+IN DEVELOPMENT - FULL-NES LIBRARY LOADER AND ZES COMPILER (All in one, game and thumbnail downloader, archive compiler and memorycard loader)